Possums are usually solitary and nomadic, staying in one area as long as food and water are easily available.

 ACM offers comprehensive services to remove nuisance possums from the attic or interior of home and businesses.
 In addition, we offer humane possum trapping services for customers experiencing problems with possums on their property.

 Perhaps the most important service we provide is our ability to prevent possums from returning to your home or business.
 We accomplish this by making structural repairs or additions to remove the opportunity for animals to enter a building.
 In cases where animals have already taken up residence, our biological clean-up process will eliminate the scent markings animals use to communicate, thus removing any attraction for future animals to find ways to enter a contaminated space.

 A landowner may lawfully live-trap nuisance opossums using sardines or cat food as effective bait.
 Live-captured nuisance opossums must be released or euthanized within 24 hours of capture or trap inspection.
 In addition, nuisance opossums may be transported and released at an off-site location that is within the county of capture and a minimum of 40 contiguous acres if the releaser has written permission from the owner of the release site; and the transportation of the wildlife does not violate any rabies alert or area quarantine issued by a county health department or county animal service.
 Relocating wildlife is seldom biologically sound, the animal often does not survive.
-It’s also possible to capture an oppossum by hand, especially if it’s confined to a small area, such as in a wall or inside the house living space.
+It is not advisable to catch a possum by hand because they have fleas or mites that can transmit disease to you.

 What about opossum prevention?

 Yes, prevention is always a good approach.
 You can keep your yard clean, keep your house sealed shut so that there are no entry points that encourage the possums from entering your attic, and you can keep pet food indoors, because these animals are notorious scavengers.